Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Use AI such as ChatGPT to solve smart contract errors while programming.
 - Getting prices from chainlink.
 - Sending a failed transaction results in spending gas.
+- `Safemath` was used in old solidity versions to prevent `underflow` and `oveflow` issues and vulnerabilities.
 -